ivan006/Course-Work--Notes/Business/Harmony-management/readme.md

 Our lives are hugely impacted by the way we manage them.
 Some managment techniques lead away from harmony and others towards it.

 I've observed the types of managment techniques that lead away from it are the kinds that are people oriented, and the kinds that lead towards it are asset oriented.
 I believe this phenomena is due to the fact that assets are more reliable than people as people have limitations that assets do not.
-Therefore another name for harmony managment could be asset oriented management and its opposite either disharmony managment or people oriented management.
+Therefore another name for harmony managment could be asset oriented management and its opposite could be called both disharmony managment and people oriented management.

 ## How
 Harmony management makes primary use of and focuses on the managment of assets.
 It's opposite, disharmony management, both makes primary use of and focuses on the management of people.